 Past Presidents & Chairs

-Robert K. Lincoln ‘77 is the immediate past chair of the NCAA Board of Directors.
-As an attorney in Sarasota, he represents public and private clients in all aspects of the land development process, with a focus on complex land use and zoning approvals and litigation.
+Robert K. Lincoln ‘77 is an attorney in Sarasota, representing public and private clients in all aspects of the land development process, with a focus on complex land use and zoning approvals and litigation.

 In addition to representing private landowners, developers and neighbors, he also currently serves as special land use counsel to both the Pinellas Planning Counsel and the City of Seminole.
 A member of the Florida Bar since 1994, His land use law practice is supported by an extensive academic and professional background focused on planning, zoning, and growth management issues.